 I personally would never, ever go to Taipei from May till September.
 I was a bit surprised that the weather at the end of April was already encroaching on Japanese summer temperatures (where people LITERALLY DIE FROM THE HEAT every year), but Taiwan is much further south than I thought.
 Anyway, I would go back in a heartbeat during the winter.

 Fun fact if you’ve never met me in real life: I run hot.
 I sweat like a mofo.
 And I absolutely HATE being hot and sweaty.
 Ask me again why I lived in the Caribbean and Asia… ?
+Discover affordable treatment options with our trusted sources.
+Our Ontarget group experts guide you to the best deals.
+Availability and pricing details ensure you make informed decisions.
+Start your journey to improved health today.
 (Actually, don’t ask.
 I have no idea why I do this to myself.)

 All of these places were beyond easy to get to on the main metro lines + a bit of Google maps.
 Just search the place name.